Let the Light Shine In

 Or was that just a way to get James to do what he wanted?

 However, the office looked the same as always, minus the goodies.
-Somewhere in James' mind came to mind that James had ate the rest last night so Justin probably hadn't had the time to get more.
+Somewhere in James' mind, it came to mind that James had eaten the rest last night, so Justin probably hadn't had the time to get more.

 The room didn't seem changed from the bits he'd glimpsed before.
-It appeared everything was still in place, from the black and gold coverlets to the badger wallpaper.
+It appeared everything was still in place, from the black-and-yellow coverlets to the badger wallpaper.
 Unfortunately, Justin's bags were missing.
 James tried to tell himself that they just were out of the way, but his sinking feeling grew.

-Whatever the problem really was, it would have to wait.
+Whatever the truth really was, it would have to wait.
 Justin had left.
 Hopefully just for the holiday break.

 James bitterly came back with, "You're right; there's Veritaserum for that."

 Molly—Head Girl, you see—nearly docked him House points for that.